-This webinar will demonstrate how geometry caching expedites repeated simulations within the same scene, such as with 5G small cell investigations.
-We’ll also show other new optimizations that enable up to an 80% reduction in geometry processing times for urban and rural scenes and scenarios with large numbers of facets.
+This webinar shows how geometry caching expedites repeated simulations within the same scene, such as with 5G small cell investigations, plus covers new optimizations that enable reductions in geometry processing times for urban and rural scenes.

 The latest release of XFdtd introduces exciting new features for 5G antenna array design, including workflow enhancements for modeling complex devices at millimeter wave frequencies.
 This webinar demonstrates performance metrics for 5G beam steering applications via the new CDF of EIRP plot as well as XF’s enhanced matching network design integration with Optenni Lab™ matching circuit optimization software.